 - Under the University's Act, section 9 (1), the Board of Governors has the power: "to establish academic, research, service and institutional policies and plans and to control the manner in which they are implemented".
-The university's Policy Framework is a key institutional policy that delegates the Board's power, establishing categories of policy instruments with distinct approval pathways. - Under the Policy Framework, the Board of Governors is the approval authority for this policy and A&F is the approval authority for the related procedures. - We are submitting this report and policy documents to A&F to request: - (a) the committee's recommendation of the Accessibility Policy for approval by the Board; and - (b) the committee's approval of the related procedures.
+The university's Policy Framework is a key institutional policy that delegates the Board's power, establishing categories of policy instruments with distinct approval pathways. - Under the Policy Framework, the Board of Governors is the approval authority for this policy and A&F is the approval authority for the related procedures. - We are submitting the revised policy instrument to Board of Governors to request Board approval of the updated document.

 - The directorate, who enforces Accessibility for Ontarians with Disabilities Act (AODA) accessibility compliance requirements, requires organizations to submit accessibility compliance reports.
 The report is a self-assessment of the organizations' status with all provincial accessibility requirements. - AODA requirements came into force on January 1, 2010 with a staggered implementation since that time, requiring policies, procedures, processes and plans. - The Office of University Secretary and General Counsel (USGC) is currently working towards completing the 2019 AODA Compliance Report that is due on or before December 31, 2019.
 The last report having been filed in December 2017. - As part of this requirement, USGC and Student Accessibility Services are revising the Accessibility Policy and the Procedures for Accommodating Students with Disabilities, respectively.
-While HR has developed a new procedure to provide accommodations for employees with disabilities at the University.

-- Notable changes include: a new and robust feedback process that allows Ontario Tech to receive and respond to feedback about our accessibility program in a variety of ways.
+While HR has developed a new procedure to provide accommodations for employees with disabilities at the University. - Notable changes include: a new and robust feedback process that allows Ontario Tech to receive and respond to feedback about our accessibility program in a variety of ways.
 The Feedback Accessibility Form which will be available on the OntarioTech website.
 Employees and Students can use this accessible form to submit feedback/comments on any accessibility related matters.
 All feedback/comments will be submitted to aoda@ontariotechu.ca to the Office of the University Secretary and General Counsel.
 Our office will also accept feedback in person, by phone and by mail.
-Our office will be responsible for tracking all feedback received through this channel for reporting purposes, directing any issues to the respective departments, documenting resulting actions, and monitoring their progress to ensure future compliance. - A cross-functional Accessibility Working Group will be re-established with members from the university community.
+Our office will be responsible for tracking all feedback received through this channel for reporting purposes, directing any issues to the respective departments, documenting resulting actions, and monitoring their progress to ensure future compliance.

+• A cross-functional Accessibility Working Group will be re-established with members from the university community.
 The Accessibility Working Group's mandate will be to steer accessibility policy, procedures and training through the review of best practices, university feedback and alignment with the university's overall strategic initiatives.